Skip to main content

 Other complimentary items (although not always) that you’ll need to ask for include:

-Many properties offer a complimentary welcome pack that includes tea, coffee, biscuits, and cake—the kind of thing that you need to wind down after your journey.
+Many properties offer a complimentary welcome pack with tea, coffee, biscuits, and cake—just what you need to wind down after your journey.

 You may be asked to pay for include: